zorlack/meatspace-designs/TurntableTractionDrive/README.md

          DAMAGES.
 WHERE A LIMITATION OF LIABILITY IS NOT ALLOWED IN FULL OR IN PART, THIS LIMITATION MAY NOT APPLY TO YOU.

-      c.
-The disclaimer of warranties and limitation of liability provided above shall be interpreted in a manner that, to the extent possible, most closely approximates an absolute disclaimer and waiver of all liability.

 In plain language: **I don't guarantee that this design works as intended, and I am not liable for any harm resulting from your use of this design.**

 ## VFD Configuration